1990 Lithuanian Supreme Soviet election: Campaign

 The main competition was between Sąjūdis and CPL (independent).
 While both camps agreed on the eventual goal of independent Lithuania, Sąjūdis advocated acting quickly without fearing Moscow's reaction and CPL campaigned for a step-by-step approach to avoid conflict with Moscow.
 Even though Sąjūdis was not a political party and was not reflected in any official statistics, its endorsements had an immense influence on candidate's electability because the votes would be cast not for party lists, but for specific personalities.
 Such endorsements would be handed out based on personal merits and without regard to political affiliation.
 Therefore, a number of CPL members was backed by Sąjūdis.
 Other parties were formed just recently and did not enjoy widespread popularity.
 Of all parties participating, only CPL (CPSU) did not support Lithuanian independence.

 A total of 522 candidates registered for the election, but 50 dropped out before the election day.
 Of the remaining 472 candidates, 201 were proposed by the CPL (independent), 139 were nonpartisans, and 79 were listed by CPL (CPSU).

 Opinion polls

 Results

 A total of 90 delegates were elected in the first round.
 In 51 constituencies, the run-off elections were held in early March.
-Originally scheduled for 10 March, the run-off was pushed forward whenever possible so that the Supreme Soviet could meet as soon as possible.
+Originally scheduled for 10 March, the run-off was pushed forward whenever possible so that the Supreme Soviet could meet as soon as possible (all run-offs were held on 4, 7–10 March).
 Due to low voter turnout (primarily in areas where Polish and Russian minorities concentrated), elections in six constituencies were invalid.

 Of the 135 members elected, 91 had been endorsed by Sąjūdis, including 58 of the 64 independents, 17 of the independent Communists, all elected members of the Social Democrats, Greens and Christian Democrats, and one of the three Democratic Party members.